Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning: Core Wi-Fi Features

-The \ac{PHY} layer can be also modeled in unison with the \ac{MAC} layer to characterize the impact of different features on observed throughput \cite{herzen2015learning}.
+The \ac{PHY} layer can also be modeled in unison with the \ac{MAC} layer to characterize the impact of different features on observed throughput \cite{herzen2015learning}.
 The selected input features are received power, channel width, spectral separation between users, traffic load, and physical rates.
 The idea is to find a mathematical function that maps input features to throughput values supported by supervised \ac{ML}.
 This mathematical function then becomes a black box representation of a given link to later optimize throughput.
-The learning phase, which is used to obtain this function, is derived through regression techniques: regression tree, \ac{GBRT}, and \ac{SVR}).
-In particular, it is found that \ac{GBRT} and \ac{SVR} provide the most accurate results.
+The learning phase, which is used to obtain this function, is derived through regression techniques: regression tree, \ac{GBRT}, and \ac{SVR}.
+In particular, simulation results show that \ac{GBRT} and \ac{SVR} provide the most accurate results in comparison to a benchmark.